- Acts as Collateral

-- Financing method gives a business the benefits of hiring a professional collection agency without having to actually pay a collection agency.
+- The financing method gives a business the benefits of hiring a professional collection agency without having to actually pay a collection agency.

-- Since the factoring company has an interest in whether money is recovered in relation to accounts receivable.
+- Since the factoring company has an interest in whether money is recovered about accounts receivable.
 The company will act as a collector and contact customers to request prompt payment.

 - A lot of money can be saved by businesses using invoice financing because they reduce their need to employ a dedicated collection professional.

 - When a business is obtaining cash for money that is owed to the company, so it is considered to be a form of debt-free financing under Invoice financing.